Celil6p/food-delivery-app/README.md

 - **Account Settings (`"/settings/account"`):** The user account settings page.

 ## File Structure Overview

+The project is organized into distinct directories:

+- `app/(login)`: Login functionality related files.
+- `app/(main)`: Main interface components and pages.
+- `app/(navigation)`: Navigation components like the navbar and hamburger menu.

+Each directory includes a `layout.tsx` for defining the layout of that section.

 ### Why Parentheses in Filenames?

 In our file structure, parentheses indicate optional or dynamic route segments.
 This is a Next.js App Router convention where: